MateuszDabrowski/elquent/README.md

 #### Module focused on exporting data from Eloqua instance

-- Gets full bounceback activity data from chosen timeframe
-- Gets full pageview activity data from chosen timeframe
+- Gets all types of eloqua activity data for chosen timeframe
 - Gets predefined campaign data from chosen timeframe
 - Saves exported data to .json/.csv files